Trodelvy® (sacituzumab govitecan-hziy)

 Ongoing Study: EVOKE-03

-A phase 3, open-label, multicenter, randomized study (NCT05609968) evaluating the efficacy and safety of SG in combination with pembrolizumab vs pembrolizumab monotherapy, as first-line treatment in adults with mNSCLC and PD-L1 TPS ≥50%.
+A phase 3, open-label, multicenter, randomized study (NCT05609968) is evaluating the efficacy and safety of SG in combination with pembro vs pembro monotherapy as 1L treatment in adults with mNSCLC and PD-L1 TPS ≥50%.

 References

-1. Cho BC, Dols MC, Reyes Cabanillas R, et al. Sacituzumab govitecan + pembrolizumab in 1L metastatic non-small cell lung cancer: preliminary results of the EVOKE-02 study.
+1. Cho BC, Dols MC, Reyes Cabanillas R. Sacituzumab govitecan + pembrolizumab in 1L metastatic non-small cell lung cancer: preliminary results of the EVOKE-02 study.
 [Oral Presentation OA05.04].
-Presented at: 2023 World Conference on Lung Cancer (WCLC); September 9-12, 2023; Singapore.
+Presented at World Conference on Lung Cancer (WCLC); September 9-12; Singapore.
+2023.

 2. Cappuzzo F, Patel J, Cho BC, et al. Sacituzumab govitecan + pembrolizumab in first-line metastatic non-small cell lung cancer: efficacy results by histology from the EVOKE-02 study [Poster 60P].
 Presented at: 2024 European Lung Cancer Congress (ELCC); March 20-23, 2024; Prague, Czech Republic.